orangepizza/acme-onion/acme-onion.md

 # Introduction

-While onion addresses are in form of DNS address, they aren't in part of ICANN hierarchy, and onion name's self-verifying construction warrents different verification, duce different identfier type for them is worth consider.
+While onion addresses {{RFC7686}} are in form of DNS address, they aren't in part of ICANN hierarchy, and onion name's self-verifying construction warrents different verification, duce different identfier type for them is worth consider.

 # Terminology

-In this document, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in BCP 14, {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Onion Identifier

-{{RFC8555}} only defines the identifier type "dns", but it assumes it's on public CA/B hirearuchy
+{{RFC8555}} only defines the identifier type "dns", that assumes it's on public CA/B hirearuchy, so to make clear Onion addresses are not using normal DNS valification methods, we assign a new identifier type for onion v3 addresses, "onion-v3".

+This document only handles V3 version of onion address as defined in {{Toraddr}}, identified by 56 letters base domain name ends with d.

+This document doesn't handle about velification of version 2 of onion addresses, as they are retired already

-An identifier for the onion address acmeulkebl5k66q4sgcgzpe3tddrffnpn5gpnkpamz4zcuv5hk7fqwad.onion would be formatted like:
+An identifier for the onion address acmeulkebl5..4zcuv5hk7fqwad.onion would be formatted like:

 ~~~~~~~~~~
-{"type": "onion-v3", "value": "acmeulkebl5k66q4sgcgzpe3tddrffnpn5gpnkpamz4zcuv5hk7fqwad.onion"}
+{"type": "onion-v3", "value": "acmeulkebl5...z4zcuv5hk7fqwad.onion"}
 ~~~~~~~~~~

+Keep mind in CSR this address still treated as DNS.

 # Validation Challenges for onion address